Covering complexions.

 Wet sand and polish.

-Prior to final fitment, we took the opportunity of fully wet sanding and polishing the fenders with the front end disassembled.
+Prior to final re-assembly of all panels and accessories, we took the opportunity of fully wet sanding and polishing the fenders with the front end disassembled.
 Less preparation and clean up is required in such state of disassembly.

 Of note, the pre-preg carbon resin selected for the manufacturing process of these fenders does not let carbon imprints show through the paint and clear coat even when heat is applied from the polishing process.